passioneight/php-utilities/README.md

 # Php Utilities
-This repository provides various utility methods for PHP, such as:
+This repository provides various utility methods for PHP.

-- a generic `Constant` class,
-- `Php`, `MethodType` constants,
-- `NamespaceUtility` class,
-- `StringUtility` class,
-- `MethodUtility` class.

 > The bundle will be extended where applicable (when needed).